rdkcentral/Thunder/docs/utils/singletons.md

+## What is singleton and why it is used
+The Singleton pattern is a design pattern that restricts the instantiation of a class to a single instance.
+It ensures that only one instance of the class exists throughout the runtime of the program and provides a global point of access to that instance.
+In addition, they allow for lazy allocation and initialization, whereas global variables will always consume resources.
+Examples of using singletons can be found in ThunderClientLibraries repository.
 ## Using and disposing singletons

 When creating and using singletons, there are a few things to bear in mind.
 If they are handled incorrectly, problems with memory, the creation of overmapped copies of them and also the incorrect order of their destruction can occur.